 The 2021 Himalayan looks similar to the previous iteration in terms of appearance.
 From every angle, it maintains its rugged design elements and appears to be an ADV.
-The only major change is that the Himalayan now comes in three different paint colours: Pine Green, Mirage Silver, and Granite Black.
+The only major change is that the Himalayan now comes in three different paint colors: Pine Green, Mirage Silver, and Granite Black.
 Whereas Rock Red, Lake Blue, and Gravel Grey are already there in the market.

 However, Royal Enfield has paid attention to the details.
 The Himalayan now has high-density foam in the seat to help with long road trips, which were previously a little painful.
 In addition, the tank braces have been revised to make the motorcycle more comfortable for taller users.
-The tail racks have been redesigned so that it increases the himalayan mileage and also the bike become more durable.
+The tail racks have been redesigned so that it increases the Himalayan mileage and also the bike becomes more durable.

 Apart from that, the most notable update is the addition of RE’s Tripper Navigation pod, which first appeared on the Royal Enfield Meteor 350 and was widely praised.
 It may seem out of place, but it is an excellent addition to the Himalayan’s cockpit because it encourages exploring uncharted territory.

 There have been no modifications to the underpinnings.
 The Himalayan maintains the same 41mm telescopic fork with 200mm of travel and a 180mm travel mono-shock.
 The braking system features a 300mm front disc and a 240mm rear disc, as well as dual-channel ABS (switchable).